 Neutrophils

-During routine laboratory monitoring in the tocilizumab 6 month controlled clinical trial SC-I, a decrease in neutrophil count below 1 × 109/L occurred in 2.9 % of patients on the subcutaneous weekly dose.
+During routine laboratory monitoring in the tocilizumab 6-month controlled clinical Trial SC-I, a decrease in neutrophil count below 1 × 109/L occurred in 2.9 % of patients on the subcutaneous weekly dose.

 There was no clear relationship between decreases in neutrophils below 1 × 109/L and the occurrence of serious infections.